Alfresco/docs-activiti-enterprise/docs/modeling/processes/variables.md

 * For [decision tables](../decisions.md) to pass the input values into the table and to store the output values in a process.
 * To use a [file](../files.md) within a process.

-Process variables are mapped in a process definition to the BPMN element that is being passed them using the **Mapping type** field in the UI.
+Process variables are mapped in a process to the BPMN element that is being passed them using the **Mapping type** field in the UI.
 Inputs and outputs are then set for each variable.
-The `inputs` and `outputs`  are stored in the `mappings` section of the `<process-name>-extensions.json` and can also be viewed in the **Extensions Editor** of a process definition.
+The `inputs` and `outputs`  are stored in the `mappings` section of the `<process-definition-name>-extensions.json` and can also be viewed in the **Extensions Editor** of a process definition.

 **Note**: Static values can be entered instead of process variables when mapping to BPMN element variables.